adobe/bridgeService/README.md

 ```

 When making the call we first update the environment variables for the system.

+This call will use your internal method for setting environment variables.
+This method can be set by setting the following environment values, when activating the Bridge on your project:
+* IBS.ENVVARS.SETTER.CLASS
+* IBS.ENVVARS.SETTER.METHOD

 ## Error Management
 Currently, whenever there is an error in the underlying java call we will include the orginal error message in the error response.
 For example, for the call: